nsbarr/HAM/README.md

 4. Butcher Demos the Project

 ##Demoing
 Demos are performed in public.
-The point of demos are to:
+The point of demos is to:

 * Promote the project
 * Provide a delieverable for the HAM Session